Your Directors have pleasure in presenting the 33rd annual report together

 As required by the provisions of section 217(2A) of the Companies Act,

-1956, read with the Companies (Particulars of Employees) Rules, 1975, as amended, the names and other
+1956, read with the Companies (Particulars of Employees) Rules, 1975, as amended, the

-as per the provisions of section 219(1)(b)(iv) of the
+Directors Report.
+However, as per the provisions of section 219(1)(b)(iv) of the

-Companies Act, 1956, the Annual

-Report is being sent to all the shareholders of the
+Companies Act, 1956, the annual report is being sent to all the shareholders of the

 Company excluding the aforesaid information.
 Any shareholder interested in obtaining such

 particulars may write to the Company Secretary at the registered office of the Company.